olety/japanese-pitch-accent-resources/README.md

 # Japanese pitch accent resources

-If you know a resource not mentioned in here, please submit a pull request.
+If you know a resource not mentioned in here or can improve this list in a different way (adding descriptions to the links, etc.), please submit a pull request!

 While you're at it, please make sure that your material focuses on the Tokyo/standard japanese dialect. ^_^